uias/Tabman/README.md

 **Tabman** is a powerful paging view controller with indicator bar component, for iOS.

 ## Features
-- [x] Ridiculously easy to implement page view controller with indicator bar.
+- [x] Super easy to implement page view controller with indicator bar.
 - [x] Multiple indicator bar styles.
 - [x] Simplistic and powerful customisation.
 - [x] Built on a powerful and informative page view controller, [Pageboy](github.com//msaps/pageboy).